-If you’re in business in 2020, you’ll know that COVID-19 has created huge disruptions in some industries and opened up massive opportunities in others.
+If you’re in business currently, you’ll know that COVID-19 has created huge disruptions in some industries and opened up massive opportunities in others.

 For many companies, there’s never been a better time to “go global”, but there are still challenges to overcome.